FlorianWolters/WebSocket-Chat-Client/README.md

 1. [optional] Start a WebSocket chat server which implements the defined chat protocol (see below).
 2. [optional] Edit the connection options in the configuration file `/config.json` to point to the desired WebSocket chat server.
+3. Serve the project directory with a webserver, e.g. [Apache HTTP Server][14] or [Internet Information Services (IIS)][15].
-3. Start the `index.html` in a web browser.
+4. Open the address of the previously configured webserver in a web browser.

+**Notice:** The project contains a `web.config` file to use with IIS.
+That file associates the `.json` file extension with the MIME type `application/json`.

 ## Used Technologies